nyonson/raiju/README.md

 1. A percentage of the channel capacity to attempt to rebalance.
 2. The maximum ppm fee of the rebalance amount willing to be paid.

 If output channel and last hop node flags are specified, than just those channels will be rebalanced.
 The following example is pushing 1% of the channel `754031881261074944`'s capacity to the channel with the `03963169ddfcc5cc6afaff7764fa20dc2e21e9ed8ef0ff0ccd18137d62ae2e01f4` node.
-A max fee of `2000` will be paid.
+A max fee of `2000` ppm will be paid.

 ```
 $ raiju rebalance -last-hop-pubkey 03963169ddfcc5cc6afaff7764fa20dc2e21e9ed8ef0ff0ccd18137d62ae2e01f4 -out-channel-id 754031881261074944 1 2000